AI…

 I’m certainly not going down a judgmental path with how each of you may feel or with your individual take/usage.
 It’s all very individual.
 I’m just sharing my take.
 Here is my unsolicited opinion.

 Second, and more importantly, I want to use my brain!
 The more humanity looks for “easy” answers, the more reliant it becomes.
 We need to think for ourselves.
 A “bot” world is not ideal in my book.
+I’ve never been a SciFi lover but my friends, this is no movie!

 At the end of the day, I tread lightly as it is again lacking humanity.
 And without inducing fear, it’s taking over.
-But it’s a thing, a soulless nothing.
+It’s a thing, a soulless nothing.
 It’s not going to prompt you to pray for someone, it doesn’t provide discernment or experiential advice, and it isn’t going to reach out to that friend with a phone call without being told to.

+A resolve…

 So how do we move forward?

-My resolve…

-So I think the larger question is how can we use AI rather than be used by AI?
+I think the larger question is how can we use AI rather than be used by AI?

+We should strive to never have it become a replacement for human creativity, conversation, writing, test taking, and on and on.
+Critical thinking and doing your own research is important.
 My feeling also is that if it needs to be used, it should be for productivity (brainstorming or summarizing) rather than creating.
 Let’s not “become intellectually lazy by reducing the value of human effort”.
-Its usage should always be geared for truth and that the generated content is honest.
+Its usage should always be geared for complementing, and not originating.
 And always fact checked.

 To sum up…